richyen/walker/contributing.md

 ### Tag: cassandra

 The datastore tests require a local Cassandra instance to be running.
 They automatically set up a `walker_test` keyspace for testing, so shouldn't interfere with existing data (nonetheless running tests with your production Cassandra instance is not a good idea).
-See (the README)[README.md] for simple setup instructions.
+See [the README](README.md) for simple setup instructions.

 # Logging